-- Unicode support for multilingual applications; - · memory management and tracking; - system and I/O libraries that abstract users from details of the operating system; - math classes that provide basic linear algebra and efficient matrix manipulations; - data structures that include generic implementations of essential tools for speech recognition code.
+- Unicode support for multilingual applications; - memory management and tracking; - System and I/O libraries that abstract users from details of the operating system; - Math classes that provide basic linear algebra and efficient matrix manipulations; - Data structures that include generic implementations of essential tools for speech recognition code.

 We developed our signal processing toolkit to stringently adhere to the IFC design philosophy and framework.
-The software described in this paper involves primarily the Algorithm library [3] in the IFC class hierarchy.
-At the outset, it was clear that the tools must not only allow a wide selection of algorithms, but also the ability to vary every parameter of each algorithm easily and finally, provide users an efficient environment for evaluating new research ideas.
+We also pay a lot of attention to our design and make it can be used in the general purpose signal processing.
+The software described in this paper involves primarily the Algorithm and Signal Processing libraries [3] in the IFC class hierarchy.
+At the outset, it was clear that the tools must not only allow a wide selection of algorithms, but also have the ability to vary every parameter of each algorithm easily and finally, provide users an efficient environment for evaluating new research ideas.
 Thus, the design requirements for these tools included:

-- a library of standard algorithms to provide basic digital signal processing (DSP) functions; - an ability to easily add new algorithm classes and functions without modifying existing classes; - a block diagram approach to describing algorithms to realize rapid prototyping without programming.
+- a library of standard algorithms to provide basic digital signal processing (DSP) functions; - an ability to easily add new algorithm classes and functions without modifying existing classes;

+a block diagram approach to describing algorithms to realize rapid prototyping without programming.